abhiteja29/Expense-Tracker/PMP.md

 # Work Breakdown Structure

+A work breakdown structure includes a grouping of the work involved in a project which defines the entire scope of the project.
+This is deliverable-oriented.
+It is a document that defines the basis for planning and managing project schedules, resources, costs, and changes.

+The main tool to create a WBS is decomposition.
+It involves subdividing the project deliverables into smaller units.
+The output of creating the WBS is the scope baseline and project document updates.

 Link to WBS: https://github.com/abhiteja29/Expense-Tracker/blob/master/WBS.md

 # Project Schedule Management

+In project schedule management, list of activities, deliverables, and milestones within a project are depicted.
+This also includes the planned start and finish dates.
+Also, the duration taken by each of these activities and recources assigned to them is given.

 Link to Gantt Chart: https://github.com/abhiteja29/Expense-Tracker/blob/master/GanttChart.md

 # Project Cost Management

+Project Cost Management helps in measuring the cost and productivity throughout the life-cycle of the project.
+It includes multiple functions such as field data collection, design, scheduling, and accounting.

 Link to cost estimate: https://github.com/abhiteja29/Expense-Tracker/blob/master/CostEstimation.md